LighghtEeloo/lala-lang/Proposal.md

 };
 ```

-But you may choose not to force the type:
+But you may choose not to force the type, leaving it ducked:

 ```lala
 tree := '{